-- 2.2.1 The Sustainability Appraisal process is broadly split into 5 key stages: - Stage A: Setting the context and Sustainability Objectives, establishing the baseline and deciding on the Scope - Stage B: Developing and refining options and assessing effects - Stage C: Preparing the Sustainability Appraisal Report - Stage D: Consulting on the draft Local Plan and the Sustainability Appraisal Report - Stage E: Monitoring the implementation of the Plan - 2.2.2 Stage A of the Sustainability Appraisal process requires that the Authority collect detailed information on the character of the District.
+- 2.2.1 The SA process is broadly split into 5 key stages: - Stage A: Setting the context and Sustainability Objectives, establishing the baseline and deciding on the Scope - Stage B: Developing and refining options and assessing effects - Stage C: Preparing the SA Report - Stage D: Consulting on the draft Local Plan and the SA Report - Stage E: Monitoring the implementation of the Plan - 2.2.2 Stage A of the SA process requires that the Authority collect detailed information on the character of the District.
 This information is gathered by reviewing general data and statistics on the environmental, economic and social characteristics of the plan area and by reviewing other relevant plans and programmes (and their objectives and targets) that are related to the plan.
 This information is then used to identify key issues affecting the plan area, and to establish a Sustainability Appraisal Framework (a set of sustainability objectives and indicators, against which plan options can be appraised).
 The information collected during this stage of the appraisal process is set out in a Scoping Report that was published for consultation in November 2014.
-The scope of the work proposed has been substantially informed by the Part 1 Local Plan Sustainability Appraisal, but has been updated to reflect changes in national guidance and responses to the scoping consultation. - 2.2.3 Following on from the Scoping Report consultation the Council assessed responses received back from consultees and used them to inform a second stage of work (Stage B).
+The scope of the work proposed has been substantially informed by the Part 1 Local PlanSA, but has been updated to reflect changes in national guidance and responses to the scoping consultation. - 2.2.3 Following on from the Scoping Report consultation the Council assessed responses received back from consultees and used them to inform a second stage of work (Stage B).
 During this stage the Council identified and appraised the different options (or ways) that we could deliver our Plan objectives.
-This appraisal work is then used to identify our preferred options. - 2.2.4 The likely impacts of implementing the different broad and preferred growth options are set out in an interim report (Stage C) published alongside the Draft LP2.
-In particular this report sought to identify the key impacts that would arise if each
+This appraisal work is then used to identify our preferred options. - 2.2.4 The likely impacts of implementing the different broad and preferred growth options are set out in this environmental report (Stage C).
+An interim and presubmission version of which has been previously published alongside the Draft and Pre Submission LP2.
+However this report has been further updated to set out the likely effects of the Plan the Council proposes to adopt (i.e. it takes account of the changes